stateofgithub/terraform-azure-collection/README.md

 5. Assign Application Variables

     Inside the root of the terraform-azure-collection create a file named **`azure.auto.tfvars`**.
-The contents of that file should will:
+The contents of that file will be:

     ```
     observe_customer = "<OBSERVE_CUSTOMER_ID>"